Infographic Of The Day: How Drunk Can You Get At Your Office Xmas Party?

 But wait!
 You don’t want to get so sloshed you end up doinking your secretary and accidentally running a lawnmower over someone’s foot.
 This stuff happens!

 Okay, maybe just on TV.
 Still.
 It’d be a damned shame to get fired for ladling yourself one too many cups of egg nog.
-So here’s a handy guide to how much you’re allowed to drink depending on where you fall in your office’s pecking order.
+So here’s a handy guide that lays out how much you’re allowed to drink depending on where you fall in your office’s pecking order.

 Note what’s going on here: If you’re relatively low in the org chart, the idea is that you shouldn’t be drinking too much because that’ll draw disapproval from most everyone.
 (You don’t want give people the first impression that you’re the one drunk with your skirt tucked into your pantyhose.)
 Likewise, if you’re in the upper ranks of management, you can’t get too drunk because the possibilities for embarrassment are endless–not to mention having employees snigger behind your back.